brilliapps/dart_tips_solutions_informal/README.md

 ----------- WITHING THIS SECTION BUT ANOTHER ASPECT
 ------
-EXPANDO VS GC FULL MAIN.DART TESTING CODE BASED ON FLUTTER CREATE AND REMOVED ALL FLUTTER RUNAPP STUFF. import 'package:flutter/material.dart';
+EXPANDO VS GC FULL MAIN.DART TESTING CODE BASED ON FLUTTER CREATE AND REMOVED ALL FLUTTER RUNAPP STUFF.

+!!!
+IT IS IMPORTANT YOU READ THE MANY COMMENTS IN THE ORDER AS THEY OCCUR ESPECIALLY IN THE MAIN FUNCTION BODY AND ANAYSE THE CODE.

+import 'package:flutter/material.dart';
 import 'dart:async';